 All suspicions and allegations of abuse will be taken seriously and responded to swiftly and appropriately.

 All staff (paid/unpaid) working in sport have a responsibility to report concerns to the appropriate officer.

 Woking Blackhawks Basketball Club (the Club) has a duty of care to safeguard all children involved in the Club from harm.
 All children have a right to protection, and the needs of disabled children and others who may be particularly vulnerable must be taken into account.

-The Club will ensure the safety and protection of all children involved in the Club through adherence to the Child Protection guidelines adopted by the Club.
+The Club will ensure the safety and protection of all children involved in the Club through adherence to the Safeguarding guidelines adopted by the Club.

 A child is defined as a person under the age of 18 (The Children Act 1989).

 The aim of the Club’s Safeguarding Policy is to promote good practice:

 + Providing children and young people with appropriate safety and protection whilst in the care of the Club.

 + Allow all staff/volunteers to make informed and confident responses to specific child protection issues.